-This healthy egg salad recipe is a different take on the classic old-fashioned one.
+This healthy egg salad recipe is a different take on the classic.
 Prepared Mediterranean-style, the soft eggs compliment the crunchy vegetables and adds a deliciously creamy texture when combined with olive oil—no mayo required.
 It's filling, deliciously refreshing, hearty, and comforting with a touch of natural sweetness—a perfect lunch or light dinner idea.
 Plus, it is gluten-free and low-carb.

 Make sure to read through for some tips and ways on how to make and serve this super easy and healthy egg salad!

 I love this salad.
 It has excellent texture, it's chunky, and it tastes incredible with the extra virgin olive oil blended in with the eggs.
 I am also adding sweet-and-tarty apricots that add a refreshing bite complementing the boiled eggs!

 But I'll give alternative options in the recipe notes.